corrode/corrode.github.io/content/blog/immutability/index.md

 ```

 We mutate the original `Mailbox`, while now avoiding the `total_word_count`
 field from the original code.
+We don't carry the extra state around, and we calculate the word count on the
+fly when needed.

 The compiler prevents multiple
 mutable references to the same data, making this approach safe.

 Our Haskell example wasn't a mere detour; it highlighted how an immutable
 mindset can often lead to stronger application design, even outside purely
 functional contexts.
-By incorporating these principles, Rust guides developers
-towards better abstractions.
+We should strive to embrace immutability in Rust as well.

 ## A Word On Performance